 Piezo refers to the material of which the speaker is made of.
 Piezo refers to a ceramic or crystal material with piezoelectric properties.
 Piezo is used in many different applications ranging from electric lighters and fire alarms to echo scanners.
 When compressing a piezo crystal, a voltage appears on its terminals.
-When applying a voltage, the crystal deforms which in case of a piezo speaker, produces a sound that we can hear.
+When applying a voltage, the crystal deforms, which in case of a piezo speaker, produces a sound that we can hear.
 You can also use a piezo crystal as a sensor.
-That’s why piezo crystal or piezo transducer is actually a better name (transducer; it can be a sensor as well as an actuator) .
+That’s why piezo-crystal or piezoelectric transducer is actually a better name (transducer; it can be a sensor as well as an actuator) .

 The piezo speaker has a high impedance (resistance for AC signals) and can be driven by an Arduino or small transistor easily.
 The frequency response is usually limited to a few kHz.
 So don’t use a piezo speaker for frequencies lower than 500Hz or so.
 The advantage of a piezo speaker is that these speakers can be very thin, are magnet free, and moisture proof.
 Most common use for piezo speakers is as buzzer.